Atlas-Night-Out/Xdrip-AndroidAps-Nightscout-readthetips/docs/Nightscout/Nightscout Structure.md

   -  DISPLAY_UNITS (mg/dl) - Choices: mg/dl and mmol.
 Setting to mmol puts the entire server into mmol mode by default, no further settings needed.<br>
 You can see this at [Part4-Fork and Deploy cgm remote monitory](./Part 4 - Fork and Deploy cgm remote monitory.md#10-select-the-units-youre-using-in-display_units-the-acceptable-choices-are-mgdl-or-mmoll-or-just-mmol-when-entering-it)<br>

-  -  BASE_URL - Used for building links to your sites api, ie pushover callbacks, usually the URL of your Nightscout site you may want https instead of http
+  -  BASE_URL - Used for building links to your sites api, ie pushover callbacks, usually the URL of your Nightscout site you may want https instead of http<br>
+  You can see this at [Part 3 Setting up Atlas Account ](./Setting_up_Atlas_Account_part3.md#17-i-will-try-to-give-you-an-example-about-the-way-to-do-it-below) <br>